 Visual content is proven to be almost 40% more likely to be shared than plain text, and most of us spend enough time on TikTok and Instagram these days to know that there’s something about visual imagery that seems to speak to our soul.
 We find it much easier to digest and accept information that’s presented in an easy-to-read and visually stimulating way, than one that’s presented in a flat, static format.

 You can of course use images carefully to break up your content and make it easy to read, creating a flow that keeps your readers’ attention.
-You could also embed video content, or provide it to specific customers who have told you that they are looking for specific things.
+You could also embed video content, tailored to specific customer preferences.
+Bear in mind that the format of your video could impact its performance.
+For instance, a tool like VEED’s video converter can help you manoeuvre different video formats like AVI, MKV, and WAV with ease, allowing for optimal video performance.

 It’s not anecdotal either; according to a study by Hubspot, the average person will spend 88% more time on a website that has video content.
 What’s more, 94% of marketers say that including video in their marketing efforts has improved their overall ROI.
 Social media channels are increasingly focusing on video content, with LinkedIn being the latest algorithm to prioritise video content over text.
 Your visuals don’t have to be bells-and-whistles or massively complicated either – you can create some simple visuals using a tool like Canva.
 You can also use things like GIFs or memes to make your point.
 Just make sure that the message is clear and easy to understand.